SK1PPR/OOAD-Project/Dev-Readme.md

 ## Do not touch main.py

+Playlist is a global variable that will be instanced only onced, using this to communicate between different modules

 ## General Description
 All class names are snake case and all file names are camel cased with first letter capitalized Use modular approach for creating the UI